6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 • Bus Direction Take a bus from JR Kanazawa Station and get off at Musashigatsuji/Omi-machi Market (in front of Ichibakan).
 2 min. walk from the bus stop.

-• Regular holiday Wednesdays (open on national holidays and the day before national holidays)
+• Regular holiday Tuesdays and Wednesdays (open on national holidays and the day before national holidays)

 • TEL 076-223-3789